-Also known as the Belgian Draught, Belgian Draft, Brabancon and Belgian Heavy draft horse.
-Until the early 1900s there were three similar yet distinct types of Belgian breeds.
-The "Big Horse of the Dendre", the "Colossal Horse of Mehaigne" and the "Grey Horse of Nivelles".
+Also known as the Belgian Draught, Belgian Draft, Brabancon, and Belgian Heavy draft horse.
+Until the early 1900s, there were three similar yet distinct types of Belgian breeds.
+The Big Horse of the Dendre, the Colossal Horse of Mehaigne, and the Grey Horse of Nivelles.
 Over time, these horses were bred together and the final result is the Belgian horse of today.
 The Belgian draft horse is one of the oldest of the draft horse breeds.
 The Brabant horse is quite possibly connected directly to the Forest horse, one of the four original types of horses.

 The average weight of the mares varies from 850 to 900 kilos, that of the stallions from 900 to 1100 kilos.
-They have an height between 162 centimeters and 173 centimeters.
+They have a height between 162 centimeters and 173 centimeters.
 In 1950 there were about 200.000 Draft horses in Belgium, now there are about 6000.
 Most of them are used on touristic locations and local horse exhibitions.